background preloader

 Related: esterfeldman

-HOW TEACHERS CAN ACCOMMODATE THE DYSLEXIC STUDENT "There are many strategies a teacher can implement in the classroom to help a Dyslexic student do well and understand the different skill sets such as spelling, reading, writing, arithmetic and understanding time.
-Most of these suggestions are beneficial for any student but especially important for Dyslexics." * If one or both of a child's parents are Dyslexic the odds are 50% their children will be too.
-Dyslexia can also skip generations from grandparent to grandchild. * Help right-brain learners (Dyslexics) understand their thinking and the learning differences from left brain thinkers (big picture and concrete images versus abstracts such numbers, letters and words). * Help Dyslexic students discover their personal learning style (auditory, visual or kinesthetic) and teach them how to use their strongest sense to process information and perform new skills with greater understanding.
-A more appropriate way to approach long division would be to begin with a discussion about what it is.
+How To Write, Publish & Sell Ebooks Kindle Publishing Programs HOW TEACHERS CAN ACCOMMODATE THE DYSLEXIC STUDENT "There are many strategies a teacher can implement in the classroom to help a Dyslexic student do well and understand the different skill sets such as spelling, reading, writing, arithmetic and understanding time.
+Most of these suggestions are beneficial for any student but especially important for Dyslexics." * If one or both of a child's parents are Dyslexic the odds are 50% their children will be too. * Help right-brain learners (Dyslexics) understand their thinking and the learning differences from left brain thinkers (big picture and concrete images versus abstracts such numbers, letters and words). * Help Dyslexic students discover their personal learning style (auditory, visual or kinesthetic) and teach them how to use their strongest sense to process information and perform new skills with greater understanding. * These students think in wholes: spelling whole words, thinking in whole words, whole chapters and stories, whole lessons, whole assignments and whole concepts.

 Related: